bluebirz/bluebirz.github.io/_posts/2025-09-20-try-terraform-part-9.md

 {% tab ex1 main.tf %}

-In `dynamic` block, I evaluate `delete_after_days` to empty array if it's null and this loop will not run.
-Otherwise, it will be an array with a single value.
+In `dynamic` block, I evaluate `delete_after_days` to an empty array if it's null and this loop will not iterate.
+Otherwise, it will be an array with a single value to iterate once.

 After that, I assign the value at line #12 by `lifecycle_rule.value` as `lifecycle_rule` is as same as `dynamic` type name because it's the default iterator name.